Fall

-In an inspirational setting far removed from the distractions of daily life, CIAR's 2023 Fall Residency Program will offer visual artists focussed time and a uniquely supportive natural and human environment to develop their work.
-On a small island off the coast of Massachusetts, CIAR will host a group of twelve artists to use the island itself as their studio.
-Living together in the historic Avalon Inn, the residents are invited to welcome nature into their artistic practice, as they create work inspired by their coastal surroundings, trade ideas, and learn from each other.
-Renowned figurative and landscape painter, Mario Robinson will join as the Visiting Artist, giving a slide talk about his work and sharing his expertise with the resident artists as he works alongside them on his own projects.
-Artist, gallerist, curator, and arts professional, Matthew Deleget will give a lecture and Q and A session providing tools for building a sustainable art career.
-Residents will build insight and camaraderie as they sit down to meals together, cooked by CIAR's wonderful chef.
-Click on the links below to learn more about the residency and how to apply.
+In an inspirational setting removed from the distractions of daily life, CIAR’s Fall Residency Programs offer visual artists focused time and a uniquely supportive environment to develop their work.
+On a small island off the coast of Massachusetts, CIAR hosts groups of twelve artists, who are invited to use the island itself as their studio.
+Living together in the historic Avalon Inn, the residents have uninterrupted time to become immersed in their creative process.
+Many use the time to reflect, learn from one another, and find inspiration from their coastal surroundings.
+Residents build insight and camaraderie as they sit down to meals together, cooked by CIAR's wonderful chef.

 Apply

-Applications for the Fall Residency Program can be filled out on Submittable.
-Applications open March 1st and are due June 1st.
+Applications for the Fall Residency Programs can be filled out on Submittable.
+Applications are due May 15th.
 Click the button below to begin the application.

 Facilities and Media